WayScience/coSMicQC/README.md

-# SCupltQC
+# coSMicQC

-SCulptQC is a software tool for single-cell quality control of morphology datasets.
+coSMicQC is a software tool for single-cell quality control of morphology datasets.